 Motorola’s BPL solution receives UL approval

-Motorola’s Powerline LV modem received approval from Underwriters Laboratories, meaning the vendor can begin shipping its broadband over power line, or BPL, solution, company officials said.
+Motorola’s Powerline LV modem this week received approval from Underwriters Laboratories (UL), meaning the vendor giant can begin shipping its broadband over power line (BPL) solution in the next month, company officials said.

-UL approval also will let Motorola continue its testing with ARRL, the national association for the amateur radio community, said Dick Illman, a member of the advanced wireless team in Motorola’s special markets division of engineering.
+UL approval also will let Motorola continue its testing with ARRL, the national association for the amateur radio community, said Dick Illman, a member the advanced wireless team in Motorola special markets division of engineering.

 “Our system gives an additional level of confidence to a utility provider,” Ashe said.
-“We’ve proactively taken care of that so that you virtually don’t need to worry about getting complaints and needing to shut down to address them.”
+“We’ve proactively taken care of that, so that virtually don’t need to worry about getting complaints and needing to shut down to address them.”